 Many individuals who come to the United States on a visitor visa would like to extend their visa.
-They can apply for an extension of stay in the U.S. The extension may or may not be granted, depending upon the reason for the extension and whether the USCIS is convinced that the applicant does intend to return to his/her home country after the temporary stay in the U.S.
+They can apply for an extension of stay in the U.S. The extension may or may not be granted, depending upon the reason for the extension and whether the USCIS is convinced that the applicant does intend to return to his/her home country after their temporary stay in the U.S.

 Suitable Time to Apply

-Please note that you should not apply for an extension of stay within 3 months of coming to the USA; otherwise, USCIS may conclude that even before entering the USA, you were planning to extend the visa, which might be in contrast to what you might have said at the consulate or at the port of entry.
+Please note that you should not apply for an extension of stay within 3 months of coming to the USA; otherwise, USCIS may conclude that even before entering the USA, you were planning to extend the visa, which might be contradictory to what you might have said at the consulate or at the port of entry.

 You should apply at least 45 days before your authorized stay (as per the passport stamp or the date on your Form I-94) expires.

 The duration for which the person can stay depends upon the expiration date of the I-94, and NOT on the expiration date of the visa stamp.
 The date on the visa stamp is irrelevant.